Alfred O'Rahilly: Science

-In O'Rahilly's major survey of electromagnetic theory, Electromagnetics (1938), he opposed Maxwell's dominant (British) theory of the electromagnetic field and followed the French Catholic physicist, historian of science, and philosopher of science Pierre Duhem in rejecting Maxwell's field account.
+In O'Rahilly's major survey of electromagnetic theory, Electromagnetics (1938), he opposed James Clerk Maxwell's dominant (British) theory of the electromagnetic field and followed the French Catholic physicist, historian of science, and philosopher of science Pierre Duhem in rejecting Maxwell's field account.
 As a logical consequence of his rejection of Maxwell, O'Rahilly also rejected Albert Einstein's theory of relativity.
 O'Rahilly embraced Ritz's ballistic theory of light and Ritz's electrodynamics.
-While Ritz's theory reduces to Coulomb's Law and Ampere's Law, since its derivation is phenomenological, it differs from the Liénard–Wiechert potential.
+While Ritz's theory reduces to Coulomb's law and Ampere's law, since its derivation is phenomenological, it differs from the Liénard–Wiechert potential.
 O'Rahilly also wrote against applying the theory of evolution to human society.

 Because O'Rahilly thought Cork lacked a social science curriculum he volunteered to teach courses in economics and sociology.
 When told that they could not spare him from the physics courses, he volunteered to teach an economics course and sociology course along with his physics courses.